visvig/vishalv.com/data/bookshelf/fifty-challenging-problems-in-probability.md

 Comparing these two probabilities demonstrates that the inclusion of _Harvey Dent,_ aka _Two-Face,_ in the jury increases the overall probability of making a correct decision.
 The addition of _Two-Face’s_ random decision-making paradoxically, enhances the jury’s effectiveness in scenarios where _Batman_ and _Gordon_ disagree.

 It's fascinating how a chance element can enhance the results of group decision-making.

-This problem was adapted from the book “50 Challenging Problems in Probability.”